Baby Names That Are Going Out of Style

 Carrie is known to some as an old-fashioned name.
 After all, it dates back to the 1880s.
 Think of all the Carries you know.
 Don't they remind you of older people?

 Cindy is thought to be the nickname for Cynthia.
 Even so, parents are omitting it from their list of names for their baby girls.
 Cynthia has not been a popular name for a long time.
 It was once a good option for a girl's name back in the 1960s.

 The name Denise has been popular as a first name as well as a middle name.
 Everybody probably knows someone named Denise.

 Perhaps there is a Heather on your job, in your class, or in your neighborhood.
-While Heather is a beautiful name, it will not be a popular name in 2017.
+While Heather is a beautiful name, it is not as popular as it used to be.

-Kathleen was a popular name during the '50s, but it is disappearing from the list of popular names for 2017.
+Kathleen was a popular name during the '50s, but it is disappearing from the list of popular names.

 Kristen has been a very popular name in the past.
-It was very popular in the 1980s, but it will not be popular in 2017.
+It was very popular in the 1980s, but it is losing its popularity.
 You probably have heard of the following Kristens who are celebrities.

 - Kristen Wiig